About Us

 I tried to keep true to his teachings when I too had children of my own.
 We would enjoy walks in nature together, admiring all the flora, fauna and fungi, whilst occasionally picking up goodies that we could cook with or add to cakes and other bakes later that day.

-The psychology side of my degree continues to shape how I work today exploring how we care for ourselves, how we heal, and how we return to being more grounded, kinder humans via working on our own traumas, addictions, and patterns.
+The psychology side of my degree continues to shape how I work today, exploring how we care for ourselves, how we heal, place healthy boundaries, and how we return to being more grounded, kinder humans via working on our own traumas, addictions, and patterns.
 This journey for me is deeply entwined with nature and wild food.
 Reconnecting with the land as a way to reconnect with ourselves and grow, lean and live happier lives.

-The business emerged as I wished my youngest son who is now just seven years old, to engage more in nature as I had done as a child, and indeed my other three (now adult children), had done too.
+The business emerged as I wanted my youngest son, who is now eight years old, to engage more in nature as I had done as a child, and indeed my other three (now adult children) had done too over the years.